arangodb-helper/arangodb/docs/Manual/Programs/Starter/Architecture.md

 all data for its own configuration & logs, as well as the configuration, data & logs of all servers it starts.

-This data directory is set using the `--_Starter_.data-dir` command line option.
+This data directory is set using the `--starter.data-dir` command line option.
 It contains the following files & sub-directories.

 - `setup.json` The configuration of the "cluster of _Starters_".